iterative/workshop-uncool-mlops/docs/2-shared-reproducibility.md

 ![DVC Remote](./imgs/dvc-remote.png)

-First, you need to create a new folder on our [Google Drive](https://drive.google.com), navigate to the new folder and copy the last part of the URL.
+First, you need to create a new folder on your [Google Drive](https://drive.google.com), navigate to the new folder and copy the last part of the URL.

 ![Google Drive](./imgs/gdrive.png)